utkucanyilmaz/f1-racing-extension/README.md

 - Open the `chrome://extensions` page in your Chrome browser.
 - Turn on the "Developer mode" switch in the top right corner of the page.
 - Click the "Load unpacked" button in the top left corner of the page.
-- Select the files in the downloaded `dist` folder and click "OK".
+- Select the `dist` folder and click "OK".

 ## Development